 A Scavenger Hunt Can Be An Awesome Learning Tool

-Looking for an easy yet fun way to help your kids learn about Earth Day?
+Looking for an easy yet fun way to help your kids learn about Earth Day on April 22nd?

-Add a scavenger hunt to your collection of fun Earth Day activities!
+Add a printable scavenger hunt to your collection of fun Earth Day activities!

 It’s incredible how such a simple thing like a scavenger hunt can be such a cool learning tool.